 The Mortgage – Before you go house hunting you need to know how much you can afford.
 Most purchases are completed with a loan from a bank or building society.
-The range of mortgage products is wide, eg. repayment, endowment, pension or PEP.
-In addition to a wide range of types of mortgage available through most lenders there is a wide range of deals available through different lenders, eg fixed rate, capped rate, cashbacks and so on.
+Some buyers may be eligible for the Scottish Government Help to Buy or LIFT Open Market Shared Equity Scheme (known as ” the LIFT scheme”) and we have acted for many clients who have bought their first home with the assistance of these schemes.
 We can refer you to an independent mortgage advisor who will assist in securing the best loan for your needs and circumstances.

-Legal Fees and Expenses – We can provide an accurate estimate not only of our fees but also the other anticipated expenses which we will have to pay for you.
-In some transactions the amount we have to pay out to third parties will in fact be much higher than our own fees.
-This is particularly true if you are buying and have to pay Land and Buildings Transaction Tax (effectively what used to be called Stamp Duty).
-Depending on your circumstances, you might also have to pay the “second homes tax”, called the Additional Dwelling Supplement.
+Legal Fees and Expenses – We can provide an accurate estimate of our fees and the other anticipated expenses eg Land and Buildings Transaction Tax (otherwise LBTT) Depending on your circumstances, you might also have to pay the “second homes tax”, called the Additional Dwelling Supplement (ADS).
 These are government taxes payable on the transaction and have to be paid immediately the transaction settles.
 Your title can not be registered without paying it.
 Please ask if you would like more information from us on this tax liability.

 Offering for a property

 The offer and contract “missives” – If the sellers agent is not fixing a closing date the parties are free to negotiate on the offer.
-After discussing the offer with you our negotiations on your behalf with the seller’s solicitor or estate agent can proceed, verbally or in writing.
 A verbal offer is not binding but in some cases the negotiations will be carried out verbally with the written offer only being submitted once agreement on price is reached.

 In most cases where a written offer is to be accepted the acceptance will contain some further conditions ( this is referred to as a qualified acceptance).
 If these qualifications are acceptable a letter accepting them is issued and the bargain will be concluded at that stage and is then binding on both parties.
 Only once the point has been reached where neither party has any further qualifications and the last set of qualifications has been accepted is there a binding contract – up to that point either party can withdraw without penalty.